Mattral/Composed-Mixture-of-Experts-Engine/Neural Networks/Readme.md

 # Neural Network Implementations from Scratch

-This repository contains implementations of various neural networks from scratch.
+This repository contains implementations of various neural networks from scratch. (without using ML and DL Libaries)

 Each implementation is designed to provide a fundamental understanding of how these networks work.

 The implementations cover a range of neural network architectures and concepts.

 ## List of Implementations